 - manage a challenging reading load

-- engage key concepts from the reading and remember them
+- engage with key concepts from the reading and remember them

-- balance work and life with good time management skills
+- balance work and life with good self-regulation skills

 - identify learning preferences and study with those in mind